-Statistics Norway collects the activity data used for venting and flaring in the calculation from the NPD.
-The figures are quality controlled by comparing them with the figures reported in the field operators' annual report to the Climate and Pollution Agency and NPD, and time series are checked.
+The Norwegian Environment Agency collects the activity data used for venting and flaring in the calculation from NPD.
+The figures are quality controlled by comparing them with the figures reported in the field operators' annual report to the Norwegian Environment Agency and NPD, and time series are checked.